-D. Secured bank loan^a
+Secured bank loan (EUR)^a

-IAS 34.15, 15C [IAS 1.69(a)-(d), 72A, 72B, 75A, 76ZA] The Group has a secured bank loan with a carrying amount of EUR 3,460 thousand at 30 June 2024 (2023: EUR 3,460 thousand).
-This loan is repayable in tranches within five years.
-However, the loan contains a covenant stating that at the end of each quarter the Group's debt (defined in the loan arrangement as the Group's loans and borrowings and trade and other payables) cannot exceed 2.5 times the Group's quarterly revenue from continuing operations, otherwise the loan will be repayable on demand.
+The Group has a secured bank loan with a carrying amount of EUR 3,460 thousand at 30 June 2025 (2024: EUR 3,460 thousand).
+This loan is repayable in tranches within five years from the issue date, with the next tranche due in January 2027.
+However, the loan contains a covenant stating that at the end of each quarter the Group's debt (defined in the covenant as the Group's loans and borrowings and trade and other payables) cannot exceed 2.5 times the Group's quarterly revenue from continuing operations, otherwise the loan will be repayable on demand.

-The Group complied with the covenant at the end of the first and second quarters of 2024.
-Accordingly, the loan is classified as a non-current liability at 30 June 2024.
+The Group complied with the covenant at the end of the first and second quarters of 2025.
+Accordingly, the loan is classified as a non-current liability at 30 June 2025.